aimldl/envs-and-tools/ubuntu_linux/how_to/remove_default_folders.md

 * Updated: 2023-01-24 (Mon)

 ## Purpose
-In Files, I'm hoping to remove directories that I never use from the shortcuts in the left.
+In Files, I'll remove directories that I never use from the shortcuts in the left.
 - Documents
 - Music
 - Videos